tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day12.md

 at the expression levels of different hormones during development Dr Mirth managed to show, by perturbing the system, that the organ patterning is coordinated by a set of specific milestones.

+The participants were then invited to experiment with computational models linking network evolutions to cellular behaviour.

+After lunch Dr Mirth gave a keynote lecture expanding on the concept outlined in the morning describing phenotypic plasticity and the evolution of polyphenisms.

+During her talk Dr Mirth described how nutrition can affect two different aspects of plasticity in Drosophila:

+- Body size
+- Ovarian size

+The latter example was analogous to the male dung beetle horn development where the size of the tissue is reprogrammed in fashion that is independent of the whole body size.

+Through a set of beautiful experiments Dr Mirth was able to show that **different processes during different stages can be used to reprogram tissue growth**.

+After the keynote the course was wrapped up by the participants being handed their certificates and everyone breathing a sigh of relief before saying goodbye to their new found friends.

+*Stay in touch!*